 This section sets out the overall framework of the Scoring and Rating system, followed by its detailed approach and elements to be applied (which can be found in Annex C).
+In 2019, the 3.0 approach includes an updated rating scale.
 The Scoring and Rating system will continue to be reviewed to ensure it is fit-for-purpose vis-a-vis MOPAN assessments.